godstepx/godstepx/README.md

 ### Office Mobile-App
 An all-in-one employee tool designed to streamline daily office workflows: enables secure clock-in/out, seamless door access control via smart integration, and features an intuitive chat-based meal ordering system — boosting productivity and enhancing the workplace experience.

+### Secure Smart Office Access System
+A fully self-developed access control system for office spaces, with a focus on security, offline capability, and web-based administration.

+The system combines a Python script using OpenCV2 and the face-recognition library for fast and reliable facial identification.
+It includes advanced spoofing detection (e.g., photos, videos) and supports time-based access rules.
+The corresponding frontend and backend are built with Next.js, providing an admin interface for managing users, scheduling access windows, and generating guest QR codes.
+All access events are logged and can be reviewed via a dashboard.

 ### Home Automation
 Smart home setups and custom integrations using Home Assistant and MQTT.